chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/timeline.md

 * Leary p100
 * Annual camp in the local areas of each troop
-* 12-Feb, Dunham Massey Troop exercised in Dunham Park, given alen by Capt Egerton
+* 12-Feb, Dunham Massey Troop exercised in Dunham Park, given ale by Capt Egerton
 * 26-Feb, Dunham Massey Troop exercised in Dunham Park, to compete for two swords presented by Capt Egerton and Lt Trafford for swordsmanship

 ## 1822